⭐ Why are Crawl Traps Important in SEO?

 What causes a crawl trap?

 Crawl traps are often caused by URL parameters, session IDs, or erroneous site structures that create endless link loops.
+These issues can stem from poor site design or misconfigured settings, leading to inefficiencies in crawling.

 How can I prevent crawl traps?